Pelosi, Schumer claim Trump's words 'ring hollow' as he calls for unity over explosive devices

 Packages containing suspected explosive devices were intercepted en route to some of the most prominent political figures in the country on Wednesday – including former President Barack Obama and Clinton – putting law enforcement on high alert and prompting evacuations and sweeps of several facilities.

 CNN's New York office was among those evacuated due to the discovery of an apparent explosive device.
 Law enforcement officers said the incidents appear related, and the devices appear to be pipe bombs.
-A law enforcement official directly involved in the investigation tells Fox News that the devices have similar packaging, labellng and postage -- leading investigators to believe that one person or group is responsible.
+A law enforcement official directly involved in the investigation tells Fox News that the devices have similar packaging, labeling and postage -- leading investigators to believe that one person or group is responsible.

 WATCH: CNN NEW YORK STUDIO EVACUATED AS BOMB ALARM SOUNDS ON-AIR